Understanding large scale CMB anomalies with the generalized non-minimal derivative coupling during inflation: Data analysis setup and methodology

 \subsection{Model parameters sampling}

-For sampling of model parameters, we employ the publicly available code \texttt{CosmoMC} which performs a detailed Markov Chain Monte Carlo (MCMC) analysis so as to find the best fit values of various model parameters.
+For a sampling of model parameters, we employ the publicly available code \texttt{CosmoMC} which performs a detailed Markov Chain Monte Carlo (MCMC) analysis so as to find the best-fit values of various model parameters.
+The choice of working with the standard Metropolis Hasting sampling technique rather than nested sampling is due to the complicated numerical module to calculate the power spectrum in a GNMDC setup, which otherwise runs into difficulty when working with the latter.
 The code for calculating the CMB power spectrum, \texttt{CAMB} \cite{Lewis:1999bs}, is contained within \texttt{CosmoMC} which takes as input the background cosmological parameters including the parameters of the inflationary model, to yield the CMB temperature and polarization power spectra.

 In the standard $\Lambda$CDM scenario which is our base reference model, there are six cosmological parameters $\Omega_b, \Omega_c, \tau, \Theta_s, A_s, n_s$ where the first four are baryon density, cold dark matter density, optical depth at reionization and sound horizon respectively, while the last two are the inflationary parameters; $A_s$ setting the power spectrum normalization at the pivot scale and $n_s$ determining the slope of the primordial scalar power spectrum.
 As we discussed earlier, in our set-up, instead of $A_s$ and $n_s$, we have $V_0$, $A_0$, $A_1$, $\phi_0$ and $\sigma$, and hence, a total of nine parameters, including four cosmological parameters.
 In order to generate the theoretical CMB power spectra for various model parameters, we couple our primordial power spectrum module to \texttt{CAMB}, such that it takes as input the GNMDC inflation model parameters along with the four background cosmological parameters.